By ANDREW TAYLOR, JONATHAN LEMIRE and LISA MASCARO Associated Press

-New York City Mayor Bill de Blasio had dire, urgent news from the pandemic's U.S. epicenter: "April and May are going to be a lot worse," he said on NBC's "Meet the Press."
-He all but begged Washington to help procure ventilators and other medical supplies and accused the Republican president of "not lifting a finger" to help.
+New York City Mayor Bill de Blasio said from the pandemic's U.S. epicenter: "April and May are going to be a lot worse."
+On NBC's "Meet the Press," he all but begged Washington to help procure ventilators and other medical supplies and accused the Republican president of "not lifting a finger" to help.

 Trump urged Congress to get a deal done and, during the Sunday briefing, responded to criticism that his administration was sluggish to act.
 He cited his cooperation with the three states hardest hit — New York, Washington and California — and invoked a measure to give governors flexibility in calling up the national guard under their control, while the federal government covers the bill.

 But even as Trump stressed federal-local partnerships, some governors, including Republican Greg Abbott of Texas, expressed unhappiness with Washington's response.
-The president himself took a swipe hours earlier at Gov. J. B. Pritzker, D-Ill., saying that he and "a very small group of certain other Governors, together with Fake News" should not be "blaming the Federal Government for their own shortcomings."
+The president himself took a swipe at Democratic Gov. J. B. Pritzker of Illinois, saying that he and "a very small group of certain other Governors, together with Fake News" should not be "blaming the Federal Government for their own shortcomings."

-The urgency to act is mounting, as jobless claims skyrocket and fnancial markets are eager for signs that Washington can soften the blow of the healthcare crisis and what experts say is a looming recession.
-Stock futures declined sharply as Trump spoke Sunday evening.
+The urgency to act is mounting, as jobless claims skyrocket and financial markets are eager for signs that Washington can soften the blow of the health-care crisis and what experts say is a looming recession.

 Central to the package is as much as $350 billion for small businesses to keep making payroll while workers are forced to stay home.
 There is also a one-time rebate check of about $1,200 per person, or $3,000 for a family of four, as well as the extended unemployment benefits.

-Hospitals, Mnuchin said, will get approximately $110 billion for the expected influx of sick patients.
+Hospitals would get about $110 billion for the expected influx of sick patients, said Mnuchin.

 Bev Banks contributed.
-Associated Press writers Colleen Long, Hope Yen, Mary Clare Jalonick, Ricardo Alonso-Zaldivar, Alan Fram and Padmananda Rama contributed to this report.
+Associated Press writers Jill Colvin, Colleen Long, Hope Yen, Mary Clare Jalonick, Ricardo Alonso-Zaldivar, Alan Fram and Padmananda Rama contributed to this report.